 Manta point gives divers the best chance of diving or snorkeling with these enigmatic creatures.
 The mantas visit cleaning stations here throughout the day, and although nothing is guaranteed, you have a very good chance of a close encounter.
 When we were there it was a case of non-stop bombardment!

-Numerous times I would be filming one of these beautiful animals and catch a glimpse of movement out of the corner of my eye as another huge ray literally dive bombed me.
+Numerous times I would be filming one of these beautiful animals and catch a glimpse of movement out of the corner of my eye as another huge ray dive-bombed me.
 One manta who is known as “Cauliflower” has been known to intentionally poop on divers heads when they are not looking.
 They are known to be as intelligent as elephants and dolphins and have the largest brains of all fish.
-So there is no surprise that they clearly find it amusing to play with divers in this way.
+So there is no surprise that they find it amusing to play with divers in this way.

 In March when we were there, divers were seeing up to 30 mantas on a single dive, and often large groups “training” across the cleaning stations, barrel rolling, playing and flirting with each other.
 On two dives I witnessed multiple groups of four or five at a time, taking turns on the cleaning station, and when I quietly waited they would come very close, flying right over my head.